Redocly/developer-portal-starter/.github/ISSUE_TEMPLATE/new-documentation-request.md

 about: Request a new document to be added
 title: "[REQUEST]"
 labels: documentation
-assignees: tessak22
+assignees: tjh3
+exclude: true
 ---

 ## Request Details

-URL to the **final, approved** doc in Notion:
+1. URL to the **final, approved** doc in Notion:
-Ideal publish by date:
+2. Ideal publish by date:
-Sidebar section, see options below:
-Getting Started, Seller Resources, Partner Resources, Fast Products—Checkout, Fast Products—Login, Fast API, BigCommerce, WooCommerce, or other.
-*If other, please describe the nature of the doc so we can find the right home for it.*
+3. Reviewers:
+   > Please indicate if legal, engineering, and/or other higher-level reviews will be needed
+4. Existing section of Docs Site where document will go (options below):
+   - Shopper Resources
+   - Seller Resources
+   - Partner Resources
+   - Fast Checkout
+   - Fast Login
+   - Fast API reference changes
+   - Fast API Custom Integration
+   - BigCommerce
+   - WooCommerce
+   - Salesforce Commerce Cloud
+   - Magento

+If the document does not fit into one of the above categories mapped to a current portion of the Docs site, then a discussion needs to happen about whether to add a new section to the site or if the document should be placed elsewhere.

 **Additional context**
 Add any other context about the request here.